-When a student is absent from school, the principal may require a note from a physician when the principal deems appropriate.
-In the event a student is absent due to infection or exposure to a disease dangerous to the public health as defined by M.G.L. c 111, Sec 6, the student must present a certificate from the board of health or from a physician stating that the danger of conveying such disease is passed prior to the student's return to school.
+When a student is absent from school, the principal may require a note from a licensed physician, nurse practitioner or physician assistant when the principal deems appropriate.
+In the event a student is absent due to infection or exposure to a disease dangerous to the public health as defined by M.G.L. c 111, Sec 6, the student must present a certificate from the board of health or from a licensed physician, nurse practitioner or physician assistant stating that the danger of conveying such disease is passed prior to the student's return to school.